ptasz3k/Kimbus/README.md

 mbSlave.Listen();
 ```

-### Custom function support
+## Custom function support

 To add custom function support for client create your own `CustomMbMaster` class deriving from `MbMaster`.

 To add custom function support for server add entry to the `MbTcpSlave.UserFunctions` dictionary.

-### Custom transport support for master
+## Custom transport support for master

-It is fairly easy to implement custom transport (eg. synchronous TCP or RTU) for master/client class by creating new transport implementing `IMbTransport` interface.
+It should be fairly easy to implement custom transport (eg. synchronous TCP or RTU) for master/client class by creating new transport implementing `IMbTransport` interface.